Justifying1/DSA-Assignment-/doc_6.md

 3. buildMaxHeap:

 Purpose: Builds a max-heap out of an unsorted array arr of n entries.
 It begins with the parent of the last-but-one node (index n/2 -1), and now updates the parent max heapify node by node towards the root.
 In this bottom-up implementation, the heap is constructed in O(n) time as opposed to O(nlogn).

 The algorithm converts the input array in a correct max-heap such that the largest element is the root of the max-heap.

 4. minHeapify:

 Purpose: As maxHeapify except it ensures the efficiency property of min-heap on the subtree rooted at index i.
 It finds the smallest of the node and its children, swaps unless the node is the root of the tree and calls itself with the affected subtree, so the heap ordering (parent <= children) is true everywhere in the tree.

 This is applied to construction and maintenance of min-heaps.

 5. buildMinHeap:

 Purpose: Creates a min-heap out of an unsorted array arr of length n by using minHeapify on each non-leaf node (and only then) beginning with bottom-most node (i.e., index n/2 - 1 down to index 0).
 It also takes O(n) time like buildMaxHeap.

 It restructures a min-heap in order that the root is the least element in the array.

 6. printArray:

 Purpose: Print to the standard output one line containing elements of the array arr of size n, separated by spaces, and a terminating newline.
 It is referred to as the utility function and is utilized to show the resultant piles to verify them.

 They do not have returns on values of the functions, but only of their side effects upon the array or output, focusing on procedures.

-(c) Overview of How the main() Method Is Organized
+# Overview of How the main() Method Is Organized

 1. User Input Collection: